 - Eligibility Focus: The dispute must involve arrangements for a child (even if financial issues are also discussed).

-- How to Access: Your chosen Family Mediation Council Accredited mediator in Lincolnshire will assess whether your case qualifies and apply for the voucher on your behalf.
+- How to Access: Your chosen Amity Mediation Council Accredited mediator in Lincolnshire will assess whether your case qualifies and apply for the voucher on your behalf.

-When searching for a service in areas like Lincoln, Grimsby, or Scunthorpe, always check for the following:
+Amity Mediation services in areas like Lincoln, Grimsby, or Scunthorpe, provide mediators with the following:

-- Accreditation: Ensure the mediator is registered with the Family Mediation Council (FMC).
+Accreditation: We use mediator's who are registered with the Family Mediation Council (FMC).

 Areas Covered